ngrok/ngrok-operator/docs/deployment-guide/README.md

 ## Known Limits

 A limitation is that it doesn't work with free accounts.
-Additionally there are soft limitation in place we hit that we still need to stress test and document and look at changing.
+Additionally there are soft limitation in places that we still need to stress test and document and look at changing.

 ## Other Topics